cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 ## Missing values

-Missing values are denoted by `NA` or `NaN` for undefined mathematical operations
+Missing values are denoted by `NA` or `NaN` for undefined mathematical operations.

 - `is.na()` is used to test objects if they are `NA`;
 - `is.nan()` is used to test for `NaN`;